 6 TU Graz-professors have been appointed as chief executive officers in TU Graz subsidiaries.

 TU Graz promotes networking between science and industry at various levels - through projects, long-term cooperation and investments in companies or competence centres.
 We are joining forces to fuel the engine of innovation and increase the visibility of science in society.

 Scientific success can be increased significantly through cooperation.
 Competence centres and university subsidiaries are an important way for TU Graz to form cooperation networks with industry and society.

 Since the university became autonomous in 2004, the TU Graz shareholdings have significantly increased in terms of number and extent of economic activity.
 The Austrian COMET competence centres programme and its previous programmes have been critical for this development.

-The TU Graz portfolio companies displayed a total annual turnover of almost € 100 million in recent years, nearly 1/3 of which was brought in through joint projects together with TU Graz institutes.
+The TU Graz portfolio companies displayed a total annual turnover of around € 120 million in recent years, 22% of which was brought in through joint projects together with TU Graz institutes.

-The university subsidiaries currently employ approximately 1,050 staff members.
-More than 80% of the positions in the portfolio companies are in Styria and nearly 2/3 are located in the greater Graz area.
+The university subsidiaries currently employ over 1,300 staff members.
+More than 80% of the positions in the portfolio companies are in Styria and around 2/3 are located in the greater Graz area.

 The Austrian COMET programme promotes the development of competence centres.
 Their cores are their research programmes which combine business and science on a high quality level.